ASRagab/envctl/README.md

 # List variables in a profile
 envctl list dev

+# Reload the same profile (refreshes environment - no need to unload first!)
+envctl-load dev

 # Switch to a different profile (unload current + load new)
 envctl-switch production